 Rather than trying to cover every social network out there, we’re focusing on the ones kids use the most.How we developed this guide

-Ask.fmAsk.fm is a site where you can ask people questions.
-You can choose to ask them anonymously.
+ASKfmASKfm is a social networking site where you can ask other people questions.
+You can choose to ask the question anonymously.

 Google+Google+ is a space where you can share photos and videos, instant message or make video-calls.

-KikKik is an instant messaging app which lets you share messages, photos, games and news or organise events.
+KikKik is an instant messaging app which lets you create your own username, share messages, photos, games and news or organise events.

-SnapchatSnapchat is an app that lets you send a photo or short video to your friends.
+SnapchatSnapchat is an app that lets you send a photo, short video or message to your contacts.

-TumblrTumblr is a social networking site that lets you share text, photos, quotes, links, audio clips, slideshows and videos.
+TumblrTumblr is a social networking site that lets you share text, photos, quotes, links, audio clips, slideshows and videos and live broadcasts.

-TangoTango is an app which allows you to make voice and video calls and have group chats and share content with other users.
+TangoTango is an app which allows you meet new people, make voice and video calls, have group chats and share content with other users.